glzr-io/glazewm/README.md

 </details>

-If a key is not in the list above, it is likely still supported if you use it's character in a keybinding (e.g. `alt+å` for the Norwegian Å character).
+If a key is not in the list above, it is likely still supported if you use its character in a keybinding (e.g. `alt+å` for the Norwegian Å character).

-> German and US international keyboards treat the right-side alt key differently than normal.
+> German and US international keyboards treat the right-side alt key differently.
 For these keyboard layouts, use `ralt+ctrl` instead of `ralt` to bind the right-side alt key.

 ### Config: Gaps